2017-2018

 The 2019-20 season was abandoned in March 2020 due to the COVID-19 pandemic.
 Saracens were at the top of the table but did not get to take the trophy home due to the early end to the season.

-The tender entry mechanism was approved into the league, meaning that clubs apply and are then selected to be in the league, rather than the introduction of promotion and relegation.
+A ten-team league and tender entry mechanism was approved into the league, meaning that clubs apply and are then selected to be in the league, rather than having to suffer the uncertainty of promotion and relegation.

 2020-21

-A new tender was made this season, meaning the top 6 teams in the competition went through, and the bottom 4 teams had to apply for their place.
-As a result of this tender, Richmond and Firwood were replaced by Exeter Chiefs and Sale Sharks.
+A new tender process was instituted in 2020/21, meaning the top 6 teams in the competition went through, and the bottom 4 teams had to apply for their place.
+As a result of this, Richmond Women and Firwood Waterloo Ladies were replaced by Exeter Chiefs and Sale Sharks.

-The COVID-19 restrictions were eased, giving professional rugby the go-ahead, with adaptations.
-The laws of the game were adapted, including the games being shortened and played behind closed doors.
+The COVID-19 restrictions were eased, giving professional rugby the go-ahead, with adaptations including shortened games and games played behind closed doors.

-The sponsorship with Tyrell came to an end and the league welcomed Allianz as its new title sponsor, and as such became known as the Allianz Premier 15s (AP15s).
+The sponsorship with Tyrells came to an end and the league welcomed Allianz as its new title sponsor, and as such became known as the Allianz Premier 15s (AP15s).

-The final was between Saracens and Harlequins and played at Kingsholm.
+The final was between Saracens and Harlequins at Kingsholm.
 It was Harlequins who came out victorious this time, beating Saracens 25-17 and earning their first title.

 2021-22

 The 2021-22 season was crucial for the development of women’s rugby in England.
-This saw the introduction of new minimum operating standards, including higher requirements for medical and training facilities, and staff required.
+This saw the introduction of new minimum operating standards, including higher requirements for medical and training facilities.
 It also saw the introduction of Hawkeye - a top-tier technology system used to enhance decision making and analysis.

-This season, the RFU streamed over 40 matches online and produced quality highlights packages of the games.
-The 2021-22 final saw Exeter Chiefs play in their first final, put up against two-time winners, Saracens.
+In this season, the RFU streamed over 40 matches online and produced quality highlights packages of the games.
+The 2021-22 final saw Exeter Chiefs play in their first final, against two-time winners, Saracens.
 The result was 43-21 to Saracens, who took home the trophy for the third time in four seasons.

 2022-23